bluehousegroup/silverstripe-pardot/README.md

 	composer require bluehousegroup/silverstripe-pardot

 ##Configuration
-Visit http://yoursite.com/dev/build/?flush=1 to configure database for Pardot Api credentials.
+ * Visit http://yoursite.com/dev/build/?flush=1 to configure database for Pardot Api credentials.

+ * Call `vendor/bin/generate-defuse-key` on the command line to generate an encryption key.

+ * Enter `define('PARDOT_KEY', '<key>')` in your _ss_environment.php file.

-Go to the CMS settings and click on the Pardot tab and add Pardot account credentials.
+ * Go to the CMS settings and click on the Pardot tab and add Pardot account credentials.

 ##Tracking
 To add tracking codes to your site simply add the following to your template.